nishio/LISP-on-browser/README.rst

 This is small implementation of LISP, which written in JavaScript and run on browsers.

-I think it helps you to understand what goint on in programming languages by using it and reading its source codes.
+I think it helps you to understand what going on in programming languages by using it and reading its source codes.

+.. demo

 Design
 ======